dscho/pagefind-xkcd-demo/content/comics/2011-5-18-religions.md

 title: "Religions"
 num: 900
 alt: >-
-  But to us there is but one God, plus or minus one. --1 Corinthians 8:6±2.
+  But to us there is but one God, plus or minus one. —1 Corinthians 8:6±2.
 img: https://imgs.xkcd.com/comics/religions.png
 ---
+[Cueball and Megan talking.]

-Woman: So are you worried about the rapture?
+Megan: So are you worried about the rapture?

-Man: No, unless it figures out how to open doors.
+Cueball: No, unless it figures out how to open doors.

-Woman: I said RAPTURE.
+Megan: I said *rapture.*

-Man: Oh.
-I'm not really into that.
-I'm the kind of Christian who only goes to church on Christmas and Easter, and then spends the other 363 days at the Mosque.
+Cueball: Oh, I'm not really into that.
+I'm the kind of Christian who only goes to church on Christmas and Easter, and then spends the other 363 days at the mosque.

-Woman: ...
-I don't think that's a thing.
+Megan: ...I don't think that's a thing.

-Man: Our rabbi swears it's legit.
+Cueball: <small>Our rabbi swears it's legit.</small>

-Man: What religion are you?
+Cueball: What religion are you?

-Woman: Experimentalist monotheism.
+Megan: Experimentalist Monotheism.

-Man: Which is?
+Cueball: Which is?

-Woman: We believe there's one god, but we're trying to find the error bars on that number.
+Megan: We believe there's one god, but we're trying to find the error bars on that number.